PX4/PX4-user_guide/en/flight_controller/pixhawk4_mini.md

 # Pixhawk 4 Mini

-The *Pixhawk<sup>&reg;</sup> 4 Mini* autopilot is designed for engineers and hobbyists who are looking to tap into the power of *Pixhawk 4* but are working with smaller drones. *Pixhawk 4 Mini* takes the FMU processor and memory resources from the *Pixhawk 4* while eliminating normally unused interfaces.
+The *Pixhawk<sup>&reg;</sup> 4 Mini* autopilot is designed for engineers and hobbyists who are looking to tap into the power of *Pixhawk 4* but are working with smaller drones. *Pixhawk 4 Mini* takes the FMU processor and memory resources from the *Pixhawk 4* while eliminating interfaces that are normally unused.
 This allows the *Pixhawk 4 Mini* to be small enough to fit in a 250mm racer drone.

 *Pixhawk 4 Mini* was designed and developed in collaboration with Holybro<sup>&reg;</sup> and Auterion<sup>&reg;</sup>.
 It is based on the [Pixhawk](https://pixhawk.org/) **FMUv5** design standard and is optimized to run PX4 flight control software.